tanium/octobot/README.md

 to "release/1.0" and open up a new PR for you.

 Yet still more, octobot also wants to help improve JIRA issue tracking.
-If a PR is submitted with jira issues in the title, they will be commented on and transitioned to in-progress/pending-review.
-When the PR is merged, they will be commented on again with the PR title/body, and transitioned to Resolved: Fixed.
+If a PR is submitted with jira issues in its commits, they will be commented on and transitioned to in-progress/pending-review.
+When the PR is merged, they will be commented on again, given a pending fix version, and issues marked as fixed will be transitioned to Resolved: Fixed.
+See [JIRA commit references](#jira-commit-references) for the exact rules.

 Setup
 -----